plus3it/watchmaker/docs/findings/el7.md

 Typically caused when a user is created via a service/process like `cloud-init`: the resulting user may not have its password-aging `inactivedays` parameter (field #7 in `/etc/shadow`) set

+# For Operating Systems Using DNS Resolution, At Least Two Name Servers Must Be Configured

+**Conditionally Valid:**

+Only valid in environments where individually-defined DNS servers are not highly-available.

+When deployed into environments where DNS is provided through a highly-available service with a highly-available service-name, only one DNS server will be configured into the host's `/etc/resolv.conf` &ndash; typically by way of a DHCP option-set.